efea-umich/cse-593/main-project/project.typ

   caption: "Main Smartwatch Features Used by Participants" ) <fig:issues>

 Overall, respondents wanted a better swipe or gesture based method of typing on a smartwatch and faster predictive features.
-The less taps required to convey a message, the better.
+The fewer taps required to convey a message, the better.

 = Understanding Context of Use: Contextual Inquiry